23.6. Contributing to This Book¶ Open the notebook in SageMaker Studio Lab

 mylaptop:d2l-en me$ git status On branch master Your branch is up-to-date with 'origin/master'.
 Changes not staged for commit: (use "git add <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory) modified: chapter_appendix-tools-for-deep-learning/contributing.md

 After confirming that this is what you want, execute the following command:

-git add chapter_appendix_tools/how-to-contribute.md git commit -m 'fix typo in git documentation' git push
+git add chapter_appendix-tools-for-deep-learning/contributing.md git commit -m 'Fix a typo in git documentation' git push

 The changed code will then be in your personal fork of the repository.
 To request the addition of your change, you have to create a pull request for the official repository of the book.

 18.104.22.168.
 Submitting Pull Requests¶